How to Cleanse

 Drink lots of water throughout the day when cleansing.
 This will help to eliminate accumulation and dilute toxins.

-Energetically, the kidneys are considered the foundation of all energy (Qi) in the body.
-They can quickly be depleted with stress.
-During the cleansing process, you are purposefully stressing the body by releasing longer-held toxicity.
+Energetically, the kidneys are considered the foundation of the body’s energy (Qi).
+They can be quickly depleted by stress.
+During the cleansing process, you are deliberately stressing the body as you release longer-held toxins.
 Keep your lower back warm and supported to counteract this depletion.

 Lungs